phpmyadmin/phpmyadmin/config.rst

 importing/exporting dump files and at some other places in phpMyAdmin so you definitely don't want to put here a too low value.
 It has no effect when PHP is running in safe mode.
-You can also use any string as in php.ini, eg. '16M'.
+You can also use any string as in :file:`php.ini`, eg. '16M'.
 Ensure you don't omit the suffix (16 means 16 bytes!)

 .. config:option:: $cfg['SkipLockedTables']